Heart disease in dogs and what to do

 Basically, the heart gets larger and the walls thinner so that pressure needed to pump blood elsewhere is reduced.

-What is the new FDA update on DCM?
+What is the New FDA Update on DCM?

 We are going to extract verbatim a few points in the the new FDA update- “Questions & Answers: FDA’s Work on Potential Causes of Non-Hereditary DCM in Dogs.”